tdslaine/install_pulse_node/README.md

 ## AIO Interactive Setup
 Pulse-Chain Unleashed: Experience the Harmony of Effortless Innovation and Peace of Mind with this interactive setup script

-## Installing and Running a Pulsechain Node with an optional Lighthouse Validator and Prometheus/Grafana Monitoring
+## Installing and Running a Pulsechain Node/Validator + Prometheus/Grafana Monitoring

 <small>This setup is split into three parts to provide greater flexibility for users based on their needs.